 We had a happy Christmas and we made it extra so, because my Father was off to Singapore in the New Year to work for several months.
 My Mother and I moved in with Grandmother in order to provide company for us all and I was more than delighted.

 Apollo 9 was a bit of a strange one and never really went anywhere, there was lots of talk of trying out modules but to be really cross-my-heart-honest, I found it boring.

-The next trip was really exciting, the guys were going to go to the Moon and try everything except land.
+The next trip was really exciting, the guys were going to go to the Moon to try everything except landing.
 I thought it was a shame and so did my Grandmother “Why couldn’t they just let them land on the Moon for five minutes?” she said, but it wasn’t to be and they all had to come home again.